Probiotics for Histamine Intolerance: What You Need to Know

-In fact, in my previous post about what causes histamine intolerance, I clearly explain how gut bacteria can not only be a contributor to your alarming symptoms, but can actually be an underlying cause of histamine intolerance itself.
+In fact, in my previous post about what causes histamine intolerance, I explain how gut bacteria can not only be a contributor to your histamine symptoms but can actually be the main underlying cause of histamine intolerance itself.
 With the multitude of systems impacted by histamine intolerance and the multi-symptomatic nature of this disorder, there will always be some level of bacterial involvement.

-How Bacteria Influence Histamine Intolerance?
+How Bacteria Influence Histamine Intolerance

 Bacteria are involved both in the production and degradation of histamine.

 Restoring Gut Bacterial Balance

 I’ve done a lot of research to find you the absolute best probiotics for histamine intolerance.
-The list below details exactly which have shown to be beneficial probiotics for histamine intolerance, which ones should be avoided, and which are still in question and may benefit certain symptoms only.
+The list below details exactly which have shown to be beneficial probiotics for histamine intolerance, which ones should be avoided, and which are still in question (or may only benefit certain symptoms).

 - Bifidobacterium infantis